 - 1. All coursework must be completed on time.
-A student may be assigned an "I" (incomplete) grade, with advance agreement from the instructor, which will convert to an F grade after one year, if the coursework has not been completed. - 2.
+A student may be assigned an "I" (incomplete) grade, with advance agreement from the instructor, which will convert to an F grade after one year, if the coursework has not been completed.
+An incomplete grade may not be used to retake a course for a better grade. - 2.
 MS Thesis, MS Research Paper, and Dissertation credits are assigned the grade IP until the final written paper is complete.
 At that time, a letter grade will be assigned retroactively. - 3.
 In order to maintain satisfactory academic progress, advance to candidacy, and earn a graduate degree, students are required to maintain at least a "B" (3.00) average in all course work attempted while enrolled in the Graduate School.
 Courses in which grades below "B-" (2.7) are received are not accepted for any MS or PhD degree.
 Students that receive such grades may repeat that course once within 24 months with the approval of the graduate program.
 All grades received will appear on the student's transcript and will be included in the GPA calculation.
 If the course is a prerequisite for other courses, the student must obtain special permission from the instructor to enroll in an advanced course in the sequence before retaking the prerequisite.